yuvalmich/OpsiMate/README.md

 ---

 ### TL;DR
-- � **Centralized Alert Management** - Aggregate alerts from any platform!
+- 🚨 **Centralized Alert Management** - Aggregate alerts from any platform!
-- � **Smart Filtering & Grouping** - Organize alerts by type, status, tags, and custom criteria
+- 📊 **Smart Filtering & Grouping** - Organize alerts by type, status, tags, and custom criteria
-- 📊 **Real-time Monitoring** - Live alert dashboard with auto-refresh and TV mode for NOC displays
 - 🎯 **Quick Actions** - Acknowledge, resolve, and manage alerts with one click
 - 🏷️ **Flexible Tagging** - Categorize and filter alerts for faster incident response